Orlando Costas: Impact and legacy

 Costas became a major figure in the Latin American Theological Fellowship and the Lausanne movement, advocating for a holistic mission which brought together evangelism with social activism.
-During his lifetime he published dozens of books, book chapters, and journal articles on a wide variety of topics related to theology and missiology.
+During his lifetime he published dozens of books, book chapters, and journal articles on a variety of topics related to theology and missiology.

-Since 1990, the Boston Theological Institute — a consortium of nine theological schools in the Greater Boston area — has honored Costas’ enduring legacy by hosting the annual Costas Consultation on Global Mission focused on a specific mission-related theme.
+Since 1990, the Boston Theological Institute (a consortium of nine theological schools in the Greater Boston area) has honored Costas’ legacy by hosting the annual Costas Consultation on Global Mission focused on a specific mission-related theme.

 In 2007, a festschrift was published in his honor entitled Antioch Agenda: Essays on the Restorative Church in Honor of Orlando E. Costas.
 Costas continues to hold relevance for many contemporary theologians well beyond his death.

 Personal life and death

 Costas married Rosa Lydia Feliciano in December 1962, and they had two daughters, Annette (born 1963) and Dannette (born 1967).
-He died of stomach cancer in his home in Newton Centre, MA on November 5, 1987.
+He died of stomach cancer in his home in Newton Centre, MA on 5 November 1987.